 Section 9.
 Committees.
 The Council may from time to time appoint committees, each consisting of one or more Council Member(s) and such other persons as the Council may see fit to appoint, which committee shall have such duties and powers as the Council may so delegate to it in the resolution designating such committee.
 The Council shall have the authority to appoint, modify, and terminate the appointment of these committees, as it deems necessary or desirable from time to time.

 There shall be a Program Committee and the method of selection of its members, their number, and their term of service shall be determined by the Council.
-The Secretary shall serve as a non-voting member of the Program Committee ex officio.
+The Executive Officer shall serve as a non-voting member of the Program Committee ex officio.

 The Program Committee shall meet and prepare a program of research reports, symposia, and other offerings it may deem appropriate.